mui/mui-x/docs/src/pages/components/data-grid/group-pivot/group-pivot.md

 ## Row grouping [<span class="plan-premium"></span>](https://mui.com/store/items/material-ui-pro/)

 For when you need to group rows based on repeated column values, and/or custom functions.
+On the following example, we're grouping all movies based on their production `company`

-{{"demo": "pages/components/data-grid/group-pivot/RowGroupingSingleGroupingCol.js", "bg": "inline", "defaultCodeOpen": false}}
+{{"demo": "pages/components/data-grid/group-pivot/RowGroupingBasicExample.js", "bg": "inline", "defaultCodeOpen": false}}

 > ⚠️ This feature is temporarily available on the Pro plan until the release of the Premium plan.
 >